dougnoel/sentinel/README.md

 If you passed the **prod** environment using the above configuration, you would get `http://myurl.com`.
 If you passed the **stage** environment, it would load the default and replace the name resulting in `http://stage.myurl.com`.

 ### None of my elements can be found!
 What's going on?
 You need to ensure that you are telling the framework what page you are on.
-It keeps track of that by the `I am on the Page Name Page` steps.
+It keeps track of that by the `I am on the Page Name Page` and `I am redirected to the Page Name Page` steps.
 If you do not expect to be on a particular page, then the framework assumes you are still on the last page you started on, or no page if you have not told it you expect to be on your page.
 Defining page objects is an exercise that is helpful for us as people to be able to grasp a whole web site, but it means nothing to a computer.
 DEfine your page objects in such a way that people can understand the distinctions.

 ### How do I set default username and password account info across environments?
 If you have the same test account across multiple environments, you can easily set them all at the same time.
 For example, your dev, qa and stage environments might share the same identification provider.
 Lets say there is a standard user and an admin user.
 You could set their values for all environments like so: